This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Fall Creek basin

 As we walked deeper into the lake (such a weird thing to say, right?!) the landscape changed from grass and moss to rocks and stumps.
-This entire area was formerly a forest, and the stumps remain even 55 years later.
+This entire area was formerly a forest, and the stumps remain several decades later.
 Some of the stumps are from huge old-growth trees.
 My kids had a blast playing tag around them and jumping off of them.

 We continued to follow the road down toward the water.
 The road took on more of a “road” look, and we could see white center striping.
 And next to the water…a parking lot.
 I’ve asked around online and I can’t find anyone who knows what the parking lot was for.
 Perhaps it was for the construction work while the dam was being built.
 Perhaps it was for recreational parking during periods of lake draw down.
 Maybe it was leftover from the homes and business that were here before the lake flooded the valley.
 If you know, contact me or leave a comment below!